nycresistor/iot-class/README.md

 - Implement a gradient effect, so that the display starts out blue and fades to white.

+Check out the solution in PixelFade if you get stuck.

 ## SunriseClock

 Now for the grand finale.
 We're going to make a sunrise alarm "lamp".
 The idea is: